newrelic/helm-charts/charts/nr-k8s-otel-collector/collector.md

             action: delete
 ```

-The k8s attribute processor is probaby already used if you are using opentelemetry to monitor your kubernetes cluster; it works to decorate the metrics with various kubernetes related metadata to support querying and clarity in understanding where the metrics come from.
+The k8s attribute processor is probably already used if you are using opentelemetry to monitor your kubernetes cluster; it works to decorate the metrics with various kubernetes related metadata to support querying and clarity in understanding where the metrics come from.
 ```
     k8sattributes:
         auth_type: "serviceAccount"